neuroidss/lab-governance/People and Partners.md

 > "if they leave unfinished work in a way that its expensive for others continue it, then its not really useful to have a 50% dev because you can't give them time-critical tasks because of the risk that they start a 4.5 day weekend without finishing.
 If their unfinished work is continuable by others, then I would definitely hire them."
 > -- Erik

+Part-time for profit work beside the Lab is not acceptable, due the cost of boundary managment, challenges of integration and lack of focus.

 University is okay if it ends soon.

-Non-profit / hobbi / volunteer side projects are fine.

-For-profit, For-equity side projects are not okay due to the cost of boundary managment, they indicate low commitment.
-They are okay temporarly as they are phased out.